 Regulatory authorities have been pushing automobile makers to put the technology on more vehicles to assist reduce traffic fatalities.
 Other automated innovations turning up on automobiles include lane-departure warnings, crash cautions and systems developed to steer automobiles back when they drift out of lanes on highways.

 The technologies are harbingers of fully driverless cars.
-Executives from Alphabet Inc. s Google, GM, ride-sharing company Lyft Inc. and provider Delphi Automotive affirmed prior to a Senate panel Tuesday on establishing regulations for automated automobiles.
+Executives from Alphabet Inc. s Google, GM, ride-sharing company Lyft Inc. and provider Delphi Automotive affirmed prior to a Senate panel Tuesday on establishing regulations for automated automobiles full report

 By the end of the year, regulators plan to revamp a star-rated safety system that will prevent car makers? from getting top ratings if a car doesn t feature a trove of advanced safety features, a move that could prompt many automobile makers to install automated brakes well prior to 2022.
 The feature doesn t yet predominate in brand-new vehicles sold in the United States